Medical Device Coating FAQs

 Can you recoat a previously coated part?

 Yes, in most cases.
 Please call or e-mail us and we will advise.
 Generally, we need a few used or worn out parts to perform a complete evaluation.
+Contact us about coating previously-coated parts.

 Can you coat a large quantity of parts?

 We coat tens of thousands of parts daily.
 This includes guidewires, needles, cannulas and literally an A-to-Z list of devices.
 More importantly, we work as a strategic partner for our customers and take very seriously the delivery schedule you establish.
+Contact us with your delivery requirements.

 Does Surface Solutions Group coat the ID of a long tube?